apify/crawlee/README.md

 #### Puppeteer Live View

-Enables real time inspection of individual Puppeteer browser instances.
+Enables real time inspection of individual Puppeteer browser instances by starting a web server @ `localhost:4321`.
 This is especially useful when using headless mode or a remote instance.
 Puppeteer Live View provides the user with a dashboard listing all active browser instances and their active page details.
 The details show a page screenshot and raw HTML.

 You can use Puppeteer Live View, either directly: